dshanske/indieweb-post-kinds/readme.txt

  * **Follow** - A post indicating you are now following someone's activities
  * **Mood** - Mood - Feeling
  * **Recipe** - Recipe
- * **Issue** - Issue is a special kind of article post that is a reply to typically some source code, though potentially anything at a source control repository.
  * **Event** - An event is a type of post that in addition to a post name (event title) has a start datetime (likely end datetime), and a location.
  * **Sleep** - Sleep is a passive metrics post type that indicates how much time (and often a graph of how deeply) a person has slept.
  * **Question** - Question is a post type for soliciting answer replies, which are then typically up/down voted by others and then displayed underneath the question post ordered by highest positive vote count rather than time ordered.